In this free lesson, you'll learn all about online search and what it means to use searching online to your advantage.

 When you're looking for information online, it's a good idea to be aware of what types of websites are available and what kind of information they contain.
 Depending on what you're looking for, you may find that certain types are more relevant to your search than others.
 Let's take a look at some of the most common types of websites.

-Most companies have websites to promote or give information about their products or services.
+- Commercial site: Most companies have websites to promote or give information about their products or services.
 Although these sites often have relevant information, they are sometimes biased.
 If the site makes claims that seem too good to be true, see whether other sites support or refute the claims.

-For some subjects, you may want to search for scholarly works (such as dissertations or articles for academic journals).
+- Scholarly site: For some subjects, you may want to search for scholarly works (such as dissertations or articles for academic journals).
 To find these types of works, you can do a search at Google Scholar.

-Databases are collections of information, often from different sources.
+- Database: This is a collection of information, often from different sources.
 One example is the Internet Movie Database, which is useful if you want to see all the movies a certain actor has appeared in.

-A forum is a website where people can have discussions.
+- Forum: This is a website where people can have discussions.
 Each discussion is known as a thread.
 The thread will usually stay on the site long after the discussion has ended, and threads will often come up in a Google search.

 To see more types of websites, check out Google's Types of Webpages document.